 My book is almost done, but last time I looked I had 20 pretty good chapters and if I can create 20 reader narratives to splice in I’ll be happy.
 My goal is to provide a spectrum of mom toxicity, a place to capture and honor stories where women struggling with toxic mom issues can compare their own experiences.
 Most of all, I want readers to know that they are far from alone in their struggles to be a good person when their own mother isn’t.

 Here’s your sneak peek at Chapter One of my book.

 “As a child what little I felt about my mother was that she was a tyrant.

 As I teen, I viewed her as a stupid tyrant.”

-I was the smart and funny friend who always knew what to do.
-As a newspaper reporter I had the community hook-ups and shared the tricks that turned any insomnia inspiring mom problem into an easy to handle item on a weekly to do list.
+I was a smart and funny friend who always knew what to do.
+As a newspaper reporter, I had the community hook-ups and shared the tricks that turned any insomnia-inspiring mom problem into an easy-to-handle item on a weekly to-do list.

-I let my friends vent about their moms, made suggestions and patted their forearms across the table.
+I let my friends vent about their moms, made suggestions, and patted their forearms across the table.
 Little did they suspect that I did not truly share their concerns.
 When they asked me about my mother I said she was good.
-She lived 10 minutes away in a nice seniors home and was very, very independent.
-I didn’t clarify that I was speaking of my third mother, my step-mother, the easy-breezy one.
-Only a handful of friends knew I had a birth mother who variously described my conception “a date rape thing,” a “terrible time,” and “the one thing she’d wish never happened.”
+She lived 10 minutes away in a nice senior home and was very, very independent.
+I didn’t clarify that I was speaking of my third mother, my stepmother, the easy-breezy one.
+Only a handful of friends knew I had a birth mother who variously described my conception as “a date rape thing,” a “terrible time,” and “the one thing she’d wish never happened.”

 By my mid-twenties I had cut off contact with the mother who adopted me at three weeks and raised me.